• Skip to primary navigation

 • Use the index finger from your other hand to spread the glaze on the cookie's surface.

-• Immediately sprinkle on nonpareils (affiliate link), before the glaze starts to dry.
+• Immediately sprinkle on nonpareils, before the glaze starts to dry.
 (Once the glaze dries, the sprinkles won't adhere.)

 • Place the wet cookies on a baking rack (affiliate link), over a sheet pan lined with parchment or wax paper.
 The glaze will drip onto the paper below.